Axis Integrated Mental Health logo

-How to Choose the Right Mental Health Provider in Denver and Aurora
+How to Choose the Right Mental Health Provider in Denver, Boulder, and Westminster

 Feb 03, 2025

-Confused by the different types of mental health providers in Denver?
+Confused by the different types of mental health providers in Denver, Boulder or Westminster?
 Learn who does what and how to choose the right therapist or prescriber.
 Start your journey with Axis today.

 Not Sure Who to See?
-Here's How to Choose the Right Mental Health Provider in Denver and Aurora
+Here's How to Choose the Right Psychiatrist or Mental Health Professional in Denver, Westminster, or Boulder

 When you first realize you need support for depression, anxiety, PTSD, or OCD, knowing where to start can feel overwhelming.
-With so many types of mental health providers in Denver and Aurora, how do you know who to turn to?
+With so many types of mental health providers in Denver, Boulder and Westminster, how do you know who to turn to?
 This guide explains the different provider types, what they do, and how to choose the one that’s right for you.

 Understanding Your Needs: Therapy, Medication, or Both?